top of page

 • 1 min read

-Until he quit and shoved her out the door,
+Until he stopped and shoved her out the door

 She wasn’t worth the trouble anymore.

-She found the way when high beams lit the street.
+Finding the way when high beams lit the street

 Recent Posts